mmterpstra/molgenis-c5-RnaGemini/README.md

 + fluxcapacitor expression
 + final rapport in markdown
-+ gatk variantcalling
++ gatk variant detection
++ Find harmful mutations: filter by maf and effect on gene
++ Circos data representation of (harmfule/rare) variants
 + fusion detection?
 + setup of tmp files for automatic cleanup

 Licence
 -------
-the scripts are provided as [Academic Free](http://opensource.org/licenses/AFL-3.0).
+The scripts are provided as [Academic Free](http://opensource.org/licenses/AFL-3.0).
 Licencing information om the third party software is available on their website.